ShaimaShoukat/BooksDatabase/README.md

 # BooksDatabase
-This application maintains a database of all books within an extended family system with features for rating books.Developed using  Python and data stored on Sqlite3.
+This application maintains a database of all books within an extended family system with features for rating books and tracking Books to-read for each individual.Developed using Python and data stored on Sqlite3.